Roman Fitness Systems

 On the other hand, insulin resistance is the opposite; you don’t deal well with carbs.
 And anything other than a low carb diet pretty much means you’re going to store more fat.

 The good news is that insulin resistance (and the resulting regional fatness) can be mitigated with certain types of training.
-For example, with careful planning and workout progressions, you can start to whittle away at your love handles and lower back fat while you increase insulin sensitivity.
+With careful planning and workout progressions, you can start to whittle away at your love handles and lower back fat while you increase insulin sensitivity.

 PUTTING IT ALL TOGETHER